-Striking full color example of Bayer's celestial chart of the constellation Aries, with the stars heightened in gold.
+Striking full color example of Bayer's celestial chart of the consetellation Aries, with the stars heightened in gold.
 The present example has no text on the verso.

 Bayer's Uranometria, is one of the most important celestial atlases of the 17th Century and the forerunner of all star atlases which contained 51 star charts, of which 48 were Ptolomeic constellations.